A Little About Me

 I have given guest lectures at universities in the US, UK, and South America.
 I testified before the Senate Armed Services Committee and the British House of Commons, and my expertise on innovation has been recognized by the White House.
 My writings have appeared in a variety of outlets including Fast Company, Forbes, Harpers, The Boston Globe, Armed Forces Journal, Small Wars Journal, Time Magazine’s Battleland blog, the Pakistani Army’s magazine Hilal and the British Army Yearbook.

 Finally, I’ve got three engineering degrees and received the Bronze Star Medal for my service in Afghanistan leading a team of officers from five different countries.
-I am a Senior Associate Fellow with the British Institute for Statecraft and a Non-Resident Cybesecurity Fellow with the New America Foundation.
+I was a Senior Associate Fellow with the British Institute for Statecraft and a Non-Resident Cybesecurity Fellow with the New America Foundation.
 I live in Massachusetts with my wife and two children.